Empirical View

 The visualisation below shows an example of Pen’s Parade.
-It is the global distribution of incomes in 2003 and in 2013 as estimated by Hellebrandt and Mauro.28
+It is the global distribution of incomes in 2003 and in 2013 as estimated by Hellebrandt and Mauro.31

 The metaphor of a parade works well.
-The idea is that you order people of a population by the level of their income.
-The first people in the parade are those with the lowest incomes, successively the people with higher incomes make their appearance in the parade.
-Once half of the parade is over we see the person that earns the median income.
-For a typical distribution it is way into the second half of the parade that the person with the mean income appears.
-At the very end appear the individuals with the very highest incomes.
+The idea is that you order the people in a population by the level of their income.
+The first people in the parade are those with the lowest incomes, and the people with higher incomes make their appearance successively in the parade.
+Once half of the parade is over we see the person who earns the median income.
+In a typical distribution, it is only far into the second half of the parade that we see the person with the mean income appear.
+At the very end of the parade we see the individuals with the highest incomes.

 # Data Sources